TDiblik/space-is-awesome-website/README.md

 # Also, also

 This project is literally something I made in 2 days.
-It has problems on mobile phones and there are some glithes in the 'spacex rockets' sections.
+It has problems on mobile phones and there are some glitches in the 'spacex rockets' sections.
 I know about them, and I could fix it, however I feel like working on this is meaningless, since the assigment is already graded and it's "good enought" xd.
-Also, there is probably like 2 people who will ever see that site, soooo, idc.
-Btw, as you can see from source code, I'm hosting it on Azure, using Azure static web app, cuz it's free for like milion page requests per month per page!
+Also, there are probably like 2 people who will ever see that site, soooo, idc.